 b.
 Termination

-1) When a faculty member's employment is to be terminated because of major curtailment or elimination of a teaching, research, or public service program and such curtailment or elimination of a program is not founded upon financial exigency, the faculty member shall be given timely notice as required by the Code of the University of North Carolina.
+1) When a faculty member's employment is to be terminated because of major curtailment or elimination of a teaching, research, or public service program and such curtailment or elimination of a program is not founded upon financial exigency, the faculty member shall be given timely notice as required by the Code of the University of North Carolina (Section 605 B).

 5.(4.09E) need to add contents of the written notice of termination from Code 605C.